datajerk/ctf-write-ups/seccon2021/gosu/README.md

     PIE:      No PIE (0x400000)
 ```

-At least three conditions must be met for _ret2dlresolve_, No PIE (or a base process leak), No canary (or a canary leak, or some other way to get write down stack), and Partial RELRO.
+At least three conditions must be met for _ret2dlresolve_, No PIE (or a base process leak), No canary (or a canary leak, or some other way to write down stack), and Partial RELRO.

 Well, we have Full RELRO.
 So no easy shell with _ret2dlresolve_.